diegovdev/user-feedback/README.md

 * **strict:** In strict mode when creating a new Feedback entry the provided userId and sessionId must be known entities, i.e. they must exist in the data-store already.
 * **permissive:** In permissive mode if they don't exist then they will be created before creating the new Feedback entry.

 The app was tested on MacOS v10.12.
-I used GitHub task tools when working on the project, you can see the issues/tasks history [here](https://github.com/sapeish/user-feedback/issues?utf8=✓&q=is%3Aissue+sort%3Acreated-asc+) and the Kanban board I used [here](https://github.com/sapeish/user-feedback/projects/1).
+I used GitHub task tools when working on the project, you can see [the issues/tasks history](https://github.com/sapeish/user-feedback/issues?utf8=✓&q=is%3Aissue+sort%3Acreated-asc+) and [the Kanban board](https://github.com/sapeish/user-feedback/projects/1) I used.

 ## Endpoints
 **To create a new Feedback entry:**